Data-driven Dissipativity Analysis of Linear Parameter-Varying Systems: Computational approaches for verifying data-driven dissipativity

-The same idea has been been employed in the LTI case in \cite{romer2019one}.
-For the LTI case, this provides a simple and elegant condition to verify dissipativity, only requiring to check positive semi-definiteness of a given data-dependent matrix.
-For LPV systems of the form \eqref{eq:sys}, \eqref{eq:dd_Ldiss_Finsler} allows us to check whether the dissipation inequality holds for a \emph{fixed} scheduling trajectory $\bar{p}_{[1,L]}$.
+The same idea has been been employed in the LTI case in~\cite{romer2019one}, where this reformulation provides a simple and elegant condition to verify dissipativity, only requiring to check positive semi-definiteness of a given data-dependent matrix.
+For LPV systems of the form \eqref{eq:sys}, condition~\eqref{eq:dd_Ldiss_Finsler} allows us to check whether the dissipation inequality holds for a \emph{fixed} scheduling trajectory $\bar{p}_{[1,L]}$.
 However, we need to verify dissipativity as a \emph{system} property for the whole $\ms{P}_{[1,L]}$, which makes, together with the fact that $F(\bar{p}_{[1,L]})^\perp$ depends nonlinearly on $\bar{p}_{[1,L]}$, the verification of~\eqref{eq:dd_Ldiss_Finsler} intractable.

-Therefore, in the remainder of the section, we exploit items (iii) and (iv) of Lemma~\ref{lem:Finsler} in order to derive computational procedures for the verification of~\eqref{eq:thm_LPV_diss}, which are tailored to the assumed {definition of $\ms{P}_{[1,L]}$}.
+Therefore, in the remainder of this section, we exploit items~(iii) and~(iv) of Lemma~\ref{lem:Finsler} in order to derive computational procedures for the verification of~\eqref{eq:thm_LPV_diss}, which are tailored to the assumed {definition of $\ms{P}_{[1,L]}$}.
 First, in Section~\ref{subsec:computational_polytopic}, we employ item (iv) to address {the case when} $\mathbb{P}$ {is a convex, polytopic set, by describing} $\ms{P}_{[1,L]}$ based on a convex hull argument.
-Next, in Section~\ref{subsec:computational_S_procedure}, we use the S-procedure to handle admissible scheduling sets $\ms{P}_{[1,L]}$, defined by quadratic inequalities.
+Next, in Section~\ref{subsec:computational_S_procedure}, we use the S-procedure to handle admissible scheduling sets $\ms{P}_{[1,L]}$ defined by quadratic inequalities.